ern2150/FVCR/Ninja-Strike-Force.md

 First, he's an orphan.
 Second, perhaps because of the poverty and therefore poor healthcare associated with the lack of a familial support structure, Mickey has a chronic illness that causes him to cough uncontrollably at times.
 Third, Mickey is saved / supported by Jim Jones, who himself is connected by fate to a larger problem which distracts him at a crucial point.
-Fourth, a crime boss sets up Mickey to take the fall during a game of cards.
+Fourth, a crime boss sets up Mickey to take the fall during a literal game of cards!